Pacific Southwest, Region 9: Superfund

 Other Names: Rialto-Colton

-Construction of the first of two planned groundwater cleanup projects is scheduled to begin in early to mid 2015.
+Construction of the first of two planned groundwater cleanup projects is largely complete, with startup activities expected through mid-2017.

 Santa Ana Water Board: http://www.waterboards.ca.gov/santaana/

 State Water Resources Control Board: http://www.waterboards.ca.gov/public_notices/petitions/water_quality/a1824rialto.shtml

 NPL Status: Final